Delfinistkata/swimming-quiz/README.md

 <br>

-## Credits
+# Credits

 <br>

-### Content
+## Content

 <br>

-[Stackoverflow](https://stackoverflow.com/questions/2084508/clear-terminal-in-python) was used for clearing the terminal
+[Stackoverflow](https://stackoverflow.com/questions/2084508/clear-terminal-in-python) was used for clearing the terminal.

-[Programiz](https://www.programiz.com/python-programming/time/sleep) was used for the pause between the questions and loading of the results and the leaderboard
+[Programiz](https://www.programiz.com/python-programming/time/sleep) was used for the pause between the questions and loading of the results and the leaderboard.

 [Youtube](https://www.youtube.com/watch?v=wVXYqHuWC_s&t=409s) was used for the importing of the data from Google sheets.